 Is the kingdom of God a kingdom of grace or a kingdom of works?
 Yes.
 It's both.
-Now, before you report me to the Texas District for preaching false doctrine, note that this parable is a parable about both grace AND works.
-And in this parable, our Lord carefully places grace and works in the proper relationship.
+And in this parable, our Lord carefully places both of these - grace and works - in the proper relationship.
 That is the key - the relationship between the two.
 If we don't properly understand both and the role of each, then we will end up sabotaging salvation and robbing our neighbor of our love and service.
 But if we will take the time to meditate properly on the words of our Lord today, we can avoid the pitfalls and live joyously in God's kingdom that is filled with God's mercy AND good works.